 - You will remain on liquids for two weeks followed by soft food for two weeks and then solid food after four weeks. - You may shower 48 hours after surgery but do not wash your incisions.
-(It's okay to get them wet.) - You should not soak in a tub or swim in a pool until approved by your surgeon. - You should not drive until you are off all pain medications and your reaction time is back to normal. - Do not lift more than 10 pounds for two to three weeks after laparoscopic surgery and four to six weeks after open surgery.
+(It's okay to get them wet.) - You should not soak in a tub or swim in a pool until approved by your surgeon. - You may begin to take prescribed medications slowly, taking pills or capsules one at a time, as instructed. - Your pain will be managed with a multi-modality pain regimen.
+You should not drive until you are off all pain medications and your reaction time is back to normal. - Do not lift more than 10 pounds for four weeks.
 You may walk and climb stairs as much as you wish. - Determining when you return to work will depend on the type of work you do and the recommendations of your surgeon.

-In rare instances, nausea can persist for a period of time after the surgery.
-This may require supplemental nutrition via a separate tube in the stomach or arm, called a feeding tube or PICC line.
-These tubes are for temporary nutrition until the nausea subsides.
-Separate care and instructions for this will be given and arranged, if needed.
+In rare instances, nausea can persist after surgery or patients may experience dehydration.
+This may require supplemental fluid or nutrition through a intravenous line or PICC line at home.
+These tubes are temporary and usually needed for a brief time.
+Separate instructions and visiting nurses will be arranged if this care is needed.